Hydroxyurea (Hydrea®, Droxia®)

 Because this medication has been associated with the development of skin cancers, it is important to practice sun safety.
 Avoid the sun between 10-2pm, when it is strongest.
 Wear sunscreen (at least SPF 15) everyday; wear sunglasses, a hat and long sleeves/pants to protect your skin and seek out shade whenever possible.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for 1 month after treatment.
+Effective birth control is necessary during treatment and for 6 months after treatment for women and for 1 year for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should not breastfeed while receiving this medication.